GoogleCloudPlatform/functions-framework-dart/functions_framework_tool/README.md

-# Functions Framework Tool package for Dart
+# Functions Framework Tool package for Dart: dartfn

 This package is intended to support tools for working with Functions Framework projects.